tri-cods/html-css/lessons.md

 Fundamentally, then, a script or program is a set of instructions given to the computer.
 A document in a markup language determines how information is presented to a user.

-**NOTE - Markup vs Markdown:** Markdown and HTML are both types of markup languages; Markdown is a play on words.
+**NOTE—Markup vs Markdown:** Markdown and HTML are both types of markup languages; Markdown is a play on words.
 Markup languages help format content.

 ## Cascading Style Sheets (CSS)